aattaa1/coda-stardist/README.md

 ---

 <p align="center">
-  Made with ❤️ for computational pathology
+  Made with 💛 for computational pathology purposes
 </p>